Welcome to Open Borders

 He has worked in the Latino community for the last twenty five years, as a health worker and community organizer.
 For eight years he was the director of the Farmworkers Health and Safety Institute, a consortium of grass-roots organizations in the U.S. and the Caribbean.
 The Institute trained farmworkers to use theater and other popular education methods to train other farmworkers concerning health and safety issues such as pesticides, field sanitation, housing, drinking water, HIV/AIDS and workers’ rights.
 He also worked for several years in a community health center, as a provider and health planner.

 Mark’s collection of short stories, Brief Eulogies at Roadside Shrines, was published by Wild River Books in 2014.
+It was chosen as a Kirkus Reviews Book of the Year.
 He has been nominated for the Pushcart Prize, is a recipient of Pennsylvania Council of the Arts fellowships for 2003 and 2009, and the J.P.
 McGrath Memorial Award from Whetstone Magazine.
-In addition, two of Mark’s stories were performed at the Writing Aloud Literary Series at the Interact Theater in Philadelphia.
+In addition, one of Mark’s stories was performed at the Writing Aloud Literary Series at the Interact Theater in Philadelphia.

 ARTICLES BY MARK LYONS